elliotBraem/webnext/README.md

 # akaios

-A cloud ai-powered operating system
+A cloud offline-first operating system

 ## The only valid roadmap